LoicChamplong/Data-Analysis-Python/Exploring Ebay Car Sales Data/readme.md

 ## Context:

 In this project, we will analyze an dataset from eBay Kleinanzeigen.
-The dataset can be found on Kaggle but was cleaned in advance for the purpose of the analysis.
+The dataset is too heavy to be important on Github, it can be found on [Kaggle](https://www.kaggle.com/orgesleka/used-cars-database/download).
+It was cleaned in advance for the purpose of the analysis.
 This data set was scraped in 2016 (this analysis was made on August 2020).
 If a new data set were to be prepared this year, data could be entirely different.

 ## Data set: